AromaKitsune/Windows-XAML-Styles/guides/Forking-Styler-Mod-for-Other-UWP-Apps.md

 ![](https://github.com/AromaKitsune/Windows-XAML-Styles/blob/main/screenshots/Fork1.png)

-6. On the editor, change the ID and name of a mod
+6. On the editor, change an ID and name of a mod
 7. Remove the two lines of target processes, and replace the remaining target process with a different one:
   - `LockApp.exe` for Lock Screen
   - `SystemSettings.exe` for System Settings